Advantech 成立于 1983 年，是提供值得信赖的创新嵌入式和自动化产品及解决方案的领导者。研华提供全面的系统集成、硬件、软件、以客户为中心的设计服务和全球物流支持；所有这些都以行业领先的前台和后台电子商务解决方案为后盾。

 Smart Monitoring System for Taiwan's First Micro-Biomass Power Plant

-Sunforce was asked to develop a monitoring system for micro biomass power plants to reduce labor expenses and equipment failure rates while increasing power generation.
-They also wanted to perform scheduling and cascade control to create standard operating procedures to achieve remote monitoring and real-time management.
-In the future, they will combine artificial intelligence with gradually accumulated operational data to perform intelligent monitoring.
+The challenge was to develop a monitoring system for micro biomass power plants in Taiwan to reduce labor expenses and equipment failure rates while increasing power generation.
+They also wanted to perform scheduling and cascade control to create standard operating procedures aiming at achieving remote monitoring and real-time management.

 Cisco designs and sells broad lines of products, provides services, and delivers integrated solutions to develop and connect networks around the world, building the Internet.
 Over the last 30 plus years, they have been the world’s leader in connecting people, things, and technologies - to each other and to the Internet - realizing their vision of changing the way the world works, lives, plays, and learns.Today, Cisco has over 70,000 employees in over 400 offices worldwide who design, produce, sell, and deliver integrated products, services, and solutions.
 Over time, they have expanded to new markets that are a natural extension of their core networking business, as the network has become the platform for automating, orchestrating, integrating, and delivering an ever-increasing array of information technology (IT)–based products and services.Subsidiaries/ Business Units: - Jasper - OpenDNS - CloudLock